MEDICAL TREATMENT OVERVIEW

 The main form of treatment is botulinum toxin injections into the muscles around and near the eyes.
 The exact location of the injections sites can vary from person to person which is why it may take some time for your doctor to establish the best sites for you.
-Currently there are three different “brands” of botulinum toxin: Botox from Allergan, Dysport from Ipsen and Xeomin from Merz.

 DOCTORS WHO TREAT BLEPHAROSPASM

 Ophthalmologists, neurologists, neuro-ophthalmologists,and oculoplastic surgeons are the doctors treating blepharospasm.
 However, look for one that specializes in blepharospasm and has experience injecting botulinum toxin.

 There is a list of doctors who we know treat blepharospasm included on each State page.
 It is by no means a full and complete list and it is NOT a recommendation list.

 These lists are made available to help you find a doctor in your locality.
 Please let us know if you are aware of any other doctors treating blepharospasm in your State.

 TRAVELLING WITH BLEPHAROSPASM